I recently compiled a thesis for academic discussion to address the physical and metaphysical evidence that must and does converge on Zion.

 Tuesday, November 18, 2025

-Novel Insights About Torah Through Archaeology!
+Novel Insights: Torah - Bible Through Archaeology!

 Over the past 20 years I have been closely involved and have become intimately familiar with excavations at the City of David.
 My particular interest is the Stone Temple at the oldest site, on the eastern slope of Mount Moriah, adjacent to and above En Shemesh (Sun Spring):- Ancient Jerusalem's original water source, which is also known as Gihon.
 I wrote this to outline the reasons why this discovery is a phenomena for Torah, Israel and the world.